 How To Deal With An Australian Shepherd Panting Too Much?

 Depending on the cause of the panting, there are some things you can do to help your dog pant less.

 Give Your Dog Plenty Of Water

-The most likely reason that your dog is panting is because they are hot.
-Make sure that you have plenty of water with your when you go for walks or to the park.
+The most likely reason that your dog is panting is that they are hot.
+Make sure that you have plenty of water with you when you go for walks or to the park.

 Bathe Their Feet In Cool Water